-Summer calls for colorful dinners made in no time at all and these healthy and easy Beef Fajitas are perfect for that.
-You can have them ready in less than 20 minutes from the time you decide to start cooking!
+Summer calls for colorful dinners made in no time at all.
+These healthy and easy Beef Fajitas are perfect for that!
+Delicious, filling, and ready in less than 20 minutes.

 How to fry beef fajita strips

-I have to give you a few great tips on how to stir-fry beef strips because there is a little bit of an art to making sure they stay nice and juicy.
+There is a little bit of an art to making sure your beef fajita strips stay nice and juicy.

-Bell peppers are also great from a nutritional standpoint as they are loaded with vitamin C and high in other vitamins and minerals as well.
+Bell peppers are also great from a nutritional standpoint.
+They are loaded with vitamin C and are high in other vitamins and minerals as well.